boylesoftware/x2node-tutorial/src/TUTORIAL.md

 It's nice that we have a what appears to be a fully functioning web-service so quickly, but a closer look reveals some serious problems with our implementation.
 Let's go over them one by one and fix them.

 But first, a few words about the endpoint handlers.
 The `handlers.collectionResource()` and `handlers.individualResource()` handler factory methods can take a second argument, which is the default handler extension.
 The extension is an object with hooks.
 Each hook&mdash;a function&mdash;plugs into a specific point in the handler's call processing logic and allows extending and/or modifying it.
-A description for all the available hooks, can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module manual.
+Complete descriptions for all available hooks can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the [x2node-ws-resources](https://github.com/boylesoftware/x2node-ws-resources) module manual.

 To support the enpoint handler extensions we are about to create, replace the API endpoints specified in `server.js` as per below: